 Building an AI or ML model that acts like a human requires large volumes of training data.
 For a model to make decisions and take action, it must be trained to understand specific information.
 The training data must be properly categorized and annotated for a specific use case.
-With high-quality, human-annotated data, companies can build and improve AI applications.
+With high-quality, human-powered data annotation, companies can build and improve AI applications.
 The result is an enhanced customer experience solution such as product recommendations, relevant search engine results, computer vision, speech recognition, chatbots, and more.

 There are several primary types of data: text, audio, image, and video

 The most commonly used data type is text – according to the 2020 State of AI and Machine Learning report, 70% of companies rely on text.
 Data annotations for text include a wide range of annotations like sentiment, intent, and query.

 Sentiment analysis assesses attitudes, emotions, and opinions, making it important to have the right training data.
 To obtain that data, human annotators are often leveraged as they can evaluate sentiment and moderate content on all web platforms, including social media and eCommerce sites, with the ability to tag and report on keywords that are profane, sensitive, or neologistic, for example.

 As people converse more with human-machine interfaces, machines must be able to understand both natural language and user intent.
 Multi-intent data collection and categorization can differentiate intent into key categories including request, command, booking, recommendation, and confirmation.

 Semantic annotation both improves product listings and ensures customers can find the products they’re looking for.
 This helps turn browsers into buyers.
 By tagging the various components within product titles and search queries, semantic annotation services help train your algorithm to recognize those individual parts and improve overall search relevance.